 Try to look around and see how many houses and storefront building are abandoned to get a feel of how the neighborhood is, and if there's too many, take that as a red flag.
 It most probably won’t be the best location for your dream home.

-The level of safety and security in a neighborhood can profoundly impact your life.
+The level of safety and security in a neighborhood you choose in San Diego can profoundly impact your life.
 A safe neighborhood allows you to live peacefully and stress-free, knowing that there's little to no crime going on around and that you and your kids can go out of your homes without the risks of potential danger.

 If your gut instinct is telling you there's something off about a particular neighborhood, then it's probably because there is.
 And it probably won’t be your dream home.
 Don't settle in a neighborhood where you are less than happy with.
 Go ahead and look for some more until you find one that you feel most secure in.